 There are five minor fasts on the Jewish calendar.
 With one exception, these fasts were instituted by the Sages to commemorate some national tragedy.
-The minor fasts (that is, all fasts except Yom Kippur and Tisha b'Av) last from dawn (first light) to nightfall (full dark), and one is permitted to eat breakfast if one arises before dawn for the purpose of doing so (but you must finish eating before first light).
+Minor fasts (that is, all fasts except Yom Kippur and Tisha b'Av) last from dawn (first light) to nightfall (full dark), and one is permitted to eat breakfast if one arises before dawn for the purpose of doing so (but you must finish eating before first light).
 There is a great deal of leniency in the minor fasts for people who have medical conditions or other difficulties fasting.
 The date of the fast is moved to Sunday if the specified date falls on Shabbat.

-Three of these five fasts commemorate events leading to the downfall of the first commonwealth and the destruction of the first Temple, which is commemorated by the major fast of Tisha B'Av.
+Three of these five fasts commemorate events leading to the downfall of the first commonwealth and the destruction of the Temple, which is commemorated by the major fast of Tisha B'Av.

 Following is a list of minor fasts required by Jewish law, their dates, and the events they commemorate: